ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Manging-Business-Challenges-in-Data-Science.md

 A few weeks ago, I [wrote about](https://robinsones.github.io/Giving-Your-First-Data-Science-Talk/) my experience giving my first data science talk.
-While you can find the talk available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), I wanted to share in writing some of the points I covered about managing business challenges, along with a few new ones.
+The talk is available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), and I wanted to share here some suggestions for managing business challenges that I didn't have time to cover.
 Additionally, one of the statistical challenges I covered in my talk, developing a test for differences in Average Converting Browser Value between groups, is going to be posted on Etsy’s engineering blog, [Code as Craft](https://codeascraft.com/archive/).

 Managing Business Challenges
 ======